isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 permalink: /vtl/travel-checklist
 ---
 <div style="padding-left: 5px; padding-bottom: 20px; font-size:16px; line-height:1.0; border-style: solid; border-width: 1px; margin-bottom:20px;">
-	<p style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5"><span style="color:red;"><b>This page contains a checklist for Vaccinated Travel Lane (VTL) travellers who already understand the entry requirements into Singapore via the VTL.
-Singapore time (SGT) is used for all dates and times shown on this page.
+	<p style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5"><span style="color:red;"><b>This page contains is a checklist for VTL travellers who already understand the entry requirements into Singapore via the Vaccinated Travel Lane (VTL).
 If you are not clear on the VTL requirements, please refer to the VTL Overview page <a href="/vtl/requirements-and-process" target="_blank">here</a>  before reading this checklist.</b></span></p>
 	<p style="font-size:18px; margin-top:20px; margin-bottom:0px; line-height:1.5"><span style="color:red;"><b>Travellers intending to travel <u>out</u> of Singapore to a VTL country/region are advised to check the prevailing entry requirements of the destination, and to exercise care and caution, especially when travelling with children.
 For the general advisory on all departures from Singapore, please visit the <a href="/departing/overview" target="_blank">"Departing from Singapore"</a> page.</b></span></p>
 </div>